Action Plan for College: Sophomore Year

 By Joe Messinger, CFP®

 Sophomore year is a time when high school students have settled in.
-They know the drill and how high school works.
+They know the drill, and are comfortable with how high school works.
 At this point, they will start to think about life after college in a very generic way.
 Their path is starting to take shape.
 What are some things parents can be thinking about now?
-Time for a College Action Plan.
+Time for a College Action Plan!

 Now that freshman requirements are out of the way, sophomores can start to have a little more flexibility in their course selections.
 They can start to choose electives that help them explore future career goals and courses like AP which will be more challenging.
 With college getting closer every year, sophomores need to continue to dedicate themselves to doing their best on their school work.
 If they set goals, they will maintain their focus and determination.

-In the second half of the year when sophomores are choosing courses for their junior year, they may consider College Credit Plus, AP, IB, or additional classes that suit their abilities and goals.
+In the second half of the year, when sophomores are choosing courses for their junior year, they may consider College Credit Plus, AP, IB, or additional classes that suit their abilities and goals.
 Some class choices can save money on college.
-(Watch for College Credit Plus parent meetings put on by your school district in Dec.-Feb.)
 Be sure the student is taking the courses that will fulfill their graduation requirements.
 Encourage your student to stay in touch with their guidance counselor.

 In all the talk about finding a college and taking the right courses, thinking about a potential career can get lost in the shuffle.
 Students often kick that down the road.
 However, students with specific career goals in mind will find the college search so much easier and will avoid extra semesters of college costs which can really add up.